Firefighters spend hours battling thatched house blaze

 Dozens of firefighters spent hours tackling a blaze at a thatched home in a south Norfolk village after its roof went up in flames.

-Crews were called to The Street in Framlingham Pigot at around 8.15pm on Friday evening and dozens of firefighters battled to stay on top of the blaze.
+Crews were called to The Street in Framingham Pigot at around 8.15pm on Friday evening and dozens of firefighters battled to stay on top of the blaze.

 And while the flames were successfully quelled within the space of three hours, a single crew remains on scene this morning "taking a watching brief" - monitoring the home for any hot spots in case the fire was to reignite.